Last updated: July 05, 2025

 An incident aggregates data quality issues based on different categories such as a table, data quality, dimension, check category, or check type.
 Thanks to the issue grouping the number of notifications is reduced.
 You can read more about incidents and their configuration here.

-A notification contains the most important information about an incident you may want to discover in order to resolve an issue.
+A notification contains the most important information about an incident you may want to review in order to resolve an issue.

 Configure notifications

-You can use Webhooks to receive notifications for new data quality incidents or changes in the incident status.
+You can receive a notification with use of webhooks to receive notifications for new data quality incidents or changes in the incident status.

 Content of notification message